 sionary attempts to alleviate pressure on Tikrit; they were separate objectives to gain new cities.
-Success in capturing one would allow the Islamic State to claim a net neutral outcome if it lost Tikrit, which ultimately occurred in April.
-The group likely planned offensives over the summer of 2015 with the expectation that it could lose Raqqa, Ramadi, or its free access to the Turkish border through Syria.
+Success in capturing one would allow the Islamic State to claim a net neutral outcome if it lost Tikrit, which ultimately occurred in April.21 The group likely planned offensives over the summer of 2015 with the expectation that it could lose Ragga, Ramadi, or its free access to the Turkish border through Syria.
 The Islamic State also had to compensate for the loss of Tikrit and its nearby oil fields, and its summer and early autumn campaign reflects efforts to preserve the integrity of its caliphate despite potential operational failures.

 The Islamic State executed two main offensives over the summer of 2015 in Iraq, both likely designed to counter-balance the potential loss of Ramadi.
-It persistently attacked Baijik and Haditha,1 both cities that the group ultimately desires to control.
+It persistently attacked Baijik and Haditha, both cities that the group ultimately desires to control.
 Both cities contain critical infrastructure, and both are situated closer to the Islamic State's strongholds than to those of the Iraqi state.
 The Islamic State's attacks there doubled as zone defense for Ramadi, but they are more than diversions.
 They are targets of the group's future conquest, which the Islamic State modulates in order to enhance its overall defense.
 The Islamic State also acts to balance and preserve its access to lucrative resources.
-The group attacked the Ajil and Alas oil fields east of Tikrit repeatedly over the summer.m The Islamic State had controlled them prior to the loss of Tikrit.
+The group attacked the Ajil and Alas oil fields east of Tikrit repeatedly over the summer.^m The Islamic State had controlled them prior to the loss of Tikrit.
 The Islamic State may ultimately seek to control the northern oil fields in Kirkuk as a grandiose alternative.
 The Islamic State also attacked the Jezal oil fieldsn north of Palmyra in September.
 The Islamic State's access to resources is far from expended, and the group continuously seeks new avenues of sustainment.

-The Islamic State's boldest balancing move came in May when its forces attacked and seized the Syrian city of Palmyra, along with its seizure of Ramadi in Iraq.
-The move preemptively counter-balanced the potential loss of Raqqa, which Islamic State leaders likely realized had become vulnerable after the failure of the Kobane campaign in late 2014.
-Palmyra additionally gave the Islamic State access to Homs, Damascus, and the Syrian central corridor, replete "The Islamic State's boldest balancing move came in May when its forces attacked and seized the central Syrian city of Palmyra."

-with new cities and new access to borders.
+The Islamic State's boldest balancing move came in May when its forces attacked and seized the Syrian city of Palmyra, along with its seizure of Ramadi in Iraq.22 The move preemptively counter-balanced the potential loss of Ragga, which Islamic State leaders likely realized had become vulnerable after the failure of the Kobane campaign in late 2014.
+Palmyra additionally gave the Islamic State access to Homs, Damascus, and the Syrian central corridor, replete with new cities and new access to borders.
 Palmyra also gave the Islamic State the opportunity to claim to be an anti-regime actor in order to set conditions for future engagement of the Syrian opposition and Jabhat al-Nusra, the Syrian al-Qa'ida affiliate.